planteatingdino/DiscordAutoReact/README.md

 Step 5: Copy the code from "DiscordAutoReactScript.txt" and paste it in the Developer Tools Console

-Steo 6: Press "t" to make "AutoMouseMover.py" runs (it should say "Auto mouse mover is on." in the terminal window)
+Steo 6: Press "t" to make "AutoMouseMover.py" run (it should say "Auto mouse mover is on." in the terminal window)

 TIPS: